ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.bydhvs/README.md

 ## Introduction

 This Adapter takes data from a byd PV battery ( https://www.bydbatterybox.com/ ) and puts them into datapoints in the adapter.
-Unfortunally there is no official API and no documentation, so I used wireshark and a byd-hvs-simulater to try to understand the communication.
+Unfortunately there is no official API and no documentation, so I used wireshark and a byd-hvs-simulator to try to understand the communication.
 My adapter simulates the byd-app, sends similar packets to the device and analyses the responses.

 ## be careful

 There are two steps in the beConnect app, in the first step you get the normal data, in the second step you get detail-data for all cells (individual cell temperature and voltage and some more details) To get the detail-data there has to be a delay after one of the data-packets till I can get the result.
 I think in the meantime alle cells are measured, but I am not sure.
-I am definetely not shure if you harm your battery with polling this data too often, so be aware: You are on your own risk!
+I am definitely not sure if you harm your battery with polling this data too often, so be aware: You are on your own risk!

-## hint for systems with 5 modules
+## support for up to 5 modules

-People who have 5 modules: The cell details are read only for the first 4 modules - the protocol is the same for 2-4 modules.
-I would like to extend it for 5 modules but either somebody buys me the three missing modules ;-) so I can analyse the protocol or I get a wireshark capture from a working connection.
+Up to 5 HVS Modules are now supported.

 ## settings